Ian Paisley Jr

-Ian Richard Kyle Paisley Jr (born 12 December 1966) is a Northern Irish businessman and former unionist politician.
+Ian Richard Kyle Paisley Jr (born 12 December 1966) is a British businessman and former unionist politician.
 A member of the Democratic Unionist Party (DUP), he served as the Member of Parliament (MP) for North Antrim from 2010 to 2024, and was previously a member of the Northern Ireland Assembly for North Antrim from 1998 to 2010.
 Paisley is the DUP's Spokesperson for Digital, Culture, Media and Sports.
 He is a son of the DUP's founder Ian Paisley.

 Childhood

 Born in Belfast in 1966, Paisley is the youngest child of the Reverend Ian Paisley and his wife Eileen Paisley, Baroness Paisley of St George's.
 The younger Ian, along with his twin brother (Kyle) and his three elder sisters (Sharon, Rhonda and Cherith), was brought up in a large detached house on Cyprus Avenue in east Belfast.
 Being the younger of the twins, he was named after his father who was the younger of two brothers.
 He regularly attended the Free Presbyterian Church of Ulster (where his father preached) from a very young age.
 In August 2007, he was the subject of the third episode of the BBC Radio 4 series The House I Grew Up In in which he talked about a happy childhood and secure family life, despite the Troubles.